Web Analytics

 Adding a new platform typically means adding another silo of information into the mix — not all staff members have access, it’s not possible to search the new system alongside of other pockets of existing information, and adding a new platform brings with it a new set of information security considerations.

 So while many vendors have developed visually appealing, slick interfaces which look fantastic during a demo, adopting a new system for knowledge management rarely solves root knowledge management challenges.
-Instead, we see organizations spending money on a new system, expensive integrations, migrating data, training, and change management — all which end up replicating existing knowledge management challenges in another platform.
+Instead, we see organizations spending money on a new system, expensive integrations, migrating data, training, and change management — all of which end up replicating existing knowledge management challenges in another platform.

 Before going down this path, make sure you’ve carefully considered what problems you’re trying to solve, defined the requirements for a new platform, and have determined what benefits your organization will gain.
 Otherwise, a significant investment in technology likely won’t address the underlying knowledge management problems and won’t result in the sought after transformation.